JuJuz1/EasyCompressor/README.md

-# EasyCompress
+# EasyCompressor

-A native Windows C++ application that compresses any video to a target file size using FFmpeg
+A native Windows C++ desktop application that compresses any video to a target file size using FFmpeg

 ![Demo video](misc/easycompressor.gif)